BackdoorAli/sql-injection-demo/README.md

 ## Resume Summary

-Check `resume_summary.md` for a clean, bullet-point summary of this project for your resume or LinkedIn.
+Check `resume_summary.md` for a clean, bullet-point summary of this project.

 ---